joefutrelle/VAMPS_API_Interaction/README.md

 * Clone this repository using git
 * Create the conda environment and kernel using `conda env create -f environment.yml`
 * Activate the environment, following Anaconda's instructions
-* Run Jupyter notebook by typing "jupyter notebook" in terminal
+* Run Jupyter notebook by typing `jupyter notebook` in terminal.
+If you encounter the error `IOPub data rate exceeded` when running the notebook, then exit out of jupyter in the terminal using Ctrl-C and then run `jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000` instead
 * The folder/notebook will now be available on the Jupyter dashboard
-* Open the notebook "using_VAMPS_API_for_MVCO_datasets.ipynb"
+* Open the notebook `using_VAMPS_API_for_MVCO_datasets.ipynb`
-* Make sure the right conda environment is selected as the kernel by selecting "Change kernel" on the "Kernel" menu, and select "conda env:vamps_api"
+* Make sure the right conda environment is selected as the kernel by selecting "Change kernel" on the "Kernel" menu, and select `conda env:vamps_api`
 * Follow further instructions in the notebook

 ### Get Dataset IDs: